Saltedzz/ptc_project/README.md

 ### 1. Why are you applying to PTC and why do you want to be part of our company?

 I am applying to PTC because they are developing products with breakthrough technologies.
 I like doing work that is cutting-edge and high impact,and I think that PTC is a great place to do that.
-Since (corect me if I am wrong) the team I will be working on is the CAD team, one thing that stood out to me about the Creo CAD product was that they were using generative AI technologies.
+Since (correct me if I am wrong) the team I will be working on is the CAD team, one thing that stood out to me about the Creo CAD product was that they were using generative AI technologies.
 This is a technology that I definitely believe has incredible potential, and I believe it would be very fulfilling if I could intern as a DevOps engineer and be a part of the process that is driving this new technology, albeit not directly.

 ### 2. What will you bring to the position/internship program if you are selected to join us?